Foundations of Psychology (10444.1)

 Learning outcomesOn successful completion of this unit, students will be able to:

 1. Describe some of the main research areas in Psychology;

 2. Explain the major psychological theories and findings relevant to these main study areas;

-3. Reflect and engage with the psychological literature; and
+3. Reflect on and engage with psychological knowledges to identify and solve challenges in personal and professional contexts; and

 Graduate attributes1.
 UC graduates are professional - communicate effectively

 1. UC graduates are professional - display initiative and drive, and use their organisation skills to plan and manage their workload

 1. UC graduates are professional - employ up-to-date and relevant knowledge and skills